perekietka/cs-field-guide/text/pl/rozdzialy/grafika-komputerowa.md

 {comment end}

-{button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-mini-editor/main%20(cutdown).html?info=%0AYou%20can%20experiment%20with%20moving%20the%20teapot%20around%20in%20space,%20changing%20its%20size,%20and%20angle.%3Cdl%20class=%22docutils%22%3E%0A%3Cdt%3EThink%20about%20the%20order%20in%20which%20you%20need%20to%20combine%20the%20transforms%20to%20get%20a%20particular%20image%20that%20you%20want.%3C/dt%3E%0A%3Cdd%3EFor%20example,%20if%20you%20translate%20an%20image%20and%20then%20scale%20it,%20you%E2%80%99ll%20get%20a%20different%20effect%20to%20scaling%20it%20then%20translating%20it.%0AIf%20you%20want%20to%20rotate%20or%20scale%20around%20a%20particular%20point,%20you%20can%20do%20this%20in%20three%20steps%20(as%20with%20the%202D%20case%20above):%20(1)%20translate%20the%20object%20so%20that%20the%20point%20you%20want%20to%20scale%20or%20rotate%20around%20is%20the%20origin%20(where%20the%20x,%20y%20and%20z%20axes%20meet),%20(2)%20do%20the%20scaling/rotation,%20(3)%20translate%20the%20object%20back%20to%20where%20it%20was.%20If%20you%20just%20scale%20an%20object%20where%20it%20is,%20its%20distance%20from%20the%20origin%20will%20also%20be%20scaled%20up.%3C/dd%3E%0A%3C/dl%3E%0A" text="Click for interactive: 3D with multiple matrices and vectors"}
+{button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-mini-editor/main%20(cutdown).html?info=%0AYou%20can%20experiment%20with%20moving%20the%20teapot%20around%20in%20space,%20changing%20its%20size,%20and%20angle.%3Cdl%20class=%22docutils%22%3E%0A%3Cdt%3EThink%20about%20the%20order%20in%20which%20you%20need%20to%20combine%20the%20transforms%20to%20get%20a%20particular%20image%20that%20you%20want.%3C/dt%3E%0A%3Cdd%3EFor%20example,%20if%20you%20translate%20an%20image%20and%20then%20scale%20it,%20you%E2%80%99ll%20get%20a%20different%20effect%20to%20scaling%20it%20then%20translating%20it.%0AIf%20you%20want%20to%20rotate%20or%20scale%20around%20a%20particular%20point,%20you%20can%20do%20this%20in%20three%20steps%20(as%20with%20the%202D%20case%20above):%20(1)%20translate%20the%20object%20so%20that%20the%20point%20you%20want%20to%20scale%20or%20rotate%20around%20is%20the%20origin%20(where%20the%20x,%20y%20and%20z%20axes%20meet),%20(2)%20do%20the%20scaling/rotation,%20(3)%20translate%20the%20object%20back%20to%20where%20it%20was.%20If%20you%20just%20scale%20an%20object%20where%20it%20is,%20its%20distance%20from%20the%20origin%20will%20also%20be%20scaled%20up.%3C/dd%3E%0A%3C/dl%3E%0A" text="Kliknij, aby uruchomić interaktywne narzędzie."}

-W tych przykładach, gdy dla pojedynczego punktu nalezało by użyć kilku macierzy kolejnych przekształceń, można zaoszczędzić dużo czasu przez zastąpienie kilku macierzy jedną, która opisuje złożenie tych przekształceń.
+W tych przykładach, gdy dla pojedynczego punktu nalezałoby użyć kilku macierzy kolejnych przekształceń, można zaoszczędzić dużo czasu przez zastąpienie kilku macierzy jedną, która opisuje złożenie tych przekształceń.
 Poniżej znajdziesz narzędzie do ćwiczeń.

-Na przykład, zapisz macierz skalowania x2 (zmiany rozmiaru), zmieniając 1 na przekątnej na 2, a następnie inną macierz skalowania x3 (na przekątnej liczby 3).
+Na przykład, zapisz macierz skalowania razy 2, zmieniając 1 na przekątnej na 2, a następnie inną macierz, skalowania razy 3 (na przekątnej liczby 3).
-Narzędzie interaktywne pozwala zobaczyć po prawej stronie macierz, które jest opisem złożenia tych dwóch przekształceń.
+Narzędzie interaktywne pozwala zobaczyć po prawej stronie macierz, będącą opisem złożenia tych dwóch przekształceń.
 Co można zauważyć?

-{button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-matrix-simplifier/CG-matrix-simplifier.html?info=Multiple%20transforms" text="Click for interactive: matrix simplifier"}
+{button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-matrix-simplifier/CG-matrix-simplifier.html?info=Multiple%20transforms" text="Kliknij, aby uruchomić interaktywne narzędzie."}

 {panel type="teacher-note" summary="Wyjaśnienie"}

-Efekt złożenia przekształceń skalowania x2 i x3 jest identyczny z efektem skalowania x6.
+Efekt złożenia przekształceń skalowania razy 2 i razy 3 jest identyczny z efektem skalowania razy 6.

 {panel end}
 {comment}